 Recently, however, the company has been hiring a crop of millennials and Gen Zers.
 Based on feedback, Aerospace realized it required a new style of internal communications in order to effectively engage these younger staffers.
 The organization added new options to watch and listen in, including a mobile app enabling both live and retroactive viewing.

-“We had to tune up our ability to communicate with multiple generations almost overnight,” says Sabrina Steele, executive director of corporate communications and public affairs.
+“We had to tune up our ability to communicate with all generations almost overnight,” says Sabrina Steele, executive director of corporate communications and public affairs.

 “Many of the differences in the generations are driven by culture, technology, society, and even parenting,” he says.
 “How we are raised really ends up being reflected in how we act in the workplace.”